Cobra Commander

-Profile
+Character biography and personality

 Cobra Commander is a fanatical leader who rules with an iron fist and demands total loyalty or allegiance.
 His objective is total control of the world's governments, people, wealth, and resources, brought about by revolution and chaos.
-He is believed to have personally led uprisings in the Middle East, Southeast Asia, and other trouble spots, while being held responsible for kidnapping scientists, businessmen, and military leaders, forcing them to reveal their top level secrets.
+He is believed to have personally led uprisings in the Middle East, Southeast Asia, and other areas, while being held responsible for kidnapping scientists, businessmen, and military leaders, forcing them to reveal their top level secrets.

 Over the years, Cobra Commander has suffered assassination attempts, and even an imposter posing as him for a time.
 However, he always manages to find a way out of every situation, having become a constant foil for the G.I.
 Joe Team, who have ended up fighting Cobra almost exclusively.
-No matter how dire or unscathed, Cobra Commander's hatred and drive have only grown ruthless and more focused.
+Whether battered or unscathed, Cobra Commander's hatred has only sharpened, becoming more ruthless and focused.

 Dangerously destabilized, Cobra Commander's persona runs the gamut from friendly and charismatic, to terrifyingly brutal and psychopathic.
 His charm can twist intentions and morals, so that his rhetoric actually reads as plausible and relatable to his minions.
-Psychoanalysts who have studied his case files, have described him as an ingenious hustler with visions of grandeur, which makes him all the more dangerous.
+Psychoanalysts who have studied his case files have described him as an ingenious hustler with visions of grandeur, which makes him all the more dangerous.
 Most dictators are hampered by pretending to pursue a noble cause, but Cobra Commander does not have that problem.
 He hopes to fray the fabric of society, using terrorism, tyranny, and economic slavery, to uproot the existing power structures around the world.

+Conception and creation

-The character was created by Marvel Comics writer Larry Hama, who envisioned the character as "being in love with the sound of his own voice," and drew inspiration from famous conservative pundit William F. Buckley.
+The character was created by Marvel Comics writer Larry Hama, who envisioned the character as "being in love with the sound of his own voice", and drew inspiration from famous conservative pundit William F. Buckley.